optakt/optakt.github.io/content/flare/consensus.md

 It is a decentralized protocol that disseminates risk measures among the network participants based on their interactions with a disease.
 It is basically a digital tracing algorithm that can be used from all kinds of applications but preventing leaks of participants personal data in the network.

-It is Byzantine Fault tolerant, permissionsless consensus that aims to produce a global consistent totally-ordered log of records, which is the finalized blockchain state at any time.
+It is Byzantine Fault tolerant, permissionless consensus that aims to produce a global consistent totally-ordered log of records, which is the finalized blockchain state at any time.
 Network can tolerate up to `f` faulty nodes for total number of network participants `2f+1`.

-The database is a distirbuted ledger without a center of control.
+The database is a distributed ledger without a center of control.
-Each node generates its own sequence of blocks and all nodes collectively write history to a DAG structure that acts as a underlying representation of a distributed ledger current state.
+Each node generates its own sequence of blocks and all nodes collectively write history to a DAG structure that acts as an underlying representation of a distributed ledger current state.

-Nodes that can validate blocks published on the distribited ledger are known as validator nodes.
+Nodes that can validate blocks published on the distributed ledger are known as validator nodes.
 The right to become a validator is earned by nodes that are operating reliably and are as far away as possible from each other in order to increase the overall resilience of the network.

 Nodes use asymmetric model of digital signatures that are used for authentication of messages they transmit and use shared secrets derived from ECDG X25519.

-In SaferyScore certain organizations are able to run specialized nodes that act as a distributed notary.
+In SafetyScore certain organizations are able to run specialized nodes that act as a distributed notary.
 They perform roles similar to notaries in the real world and act as witnesses ensuring the documents and transactions are properly executed.
-The right to operate a Distributed Notary is limited to organizations that have had a track record of working to preserve digital rights and freedoms, e.g. Electornic Frontier Foundation, Mozilla Foundation, Open Rights Group, etc.
+The right to operate a Distributed Notary is limited to organizations that have had a track record of working to preserve digital rights and freedoms, e.g. Electronic Frontier Foundation, Mozilla Foundation, Open Rights Group, etc.
-The distributed notary nodes have access to some confidential infromation like link between two activity keys and the operators should push back against parties looking to de-anonymize users.
+The distributed notary nodes have access to some confidential information like link between two activity keys and the operators should push back against parties looking to de-anonymize users.
 Participants in the distributed ledger entity also enforce punishments to network nodes that violate the protocol, after a valid claim for the faulty act is presented.

 Each node validation of blocks is based on [Kairos algorithm](https://kairos.com) for face recognition.
 The IDs and the public keys of initial validators set are used to bootstrap the network.

 The Kairos algorithm uses each of the participants IDs to calculate their risk rate of infection based on interactions with other participants that also have some non-zero risk records in the network.
-Among other specifics, risk is calculcated based on time after last contact and current level of recent interactions as well as on risk tokens calculated for each calendar day.
+Among other specifics, risk is calculated based on time after last contact and current level of recent interactions as well as on risk tokens calculated for each calendar day.
 The maximum proximity distance allowed, that devices take into consideration when calculating interactions, is 3 meters of each other.

-Nodes act as servers to clients and receive requests from them and can read from and write to distributed ledger Nodes public keys are broadcast over the netork and participants do not need to know all of the others in the network.
+Nodes act as servers to clients and receive requests from them and can read from and write to distributed ledger Nodes public keys are broadcast over the network and participants do not need to know all the others in the network.

 In the case of SafetyScore, transactions and data coming from clients are records that are preset to be sent by software on different types of devices.
 The aim of the algorithm is to build a total order of records with metadata from the incoming Byzantine casual order of messages.

-SafetyScore is not a network for records of any value tranfer, but rather a network for keeping records of history activity that is available to a certain number of participants in the network.
+SafetyScore is not a network for records of any value transfer, but rather a network for keeping records of history activity that is available to a certain number of participants in the network.
-It is buils as a Total Ordering algorithm in its consensus process in the sense that it outputs a total ordered blocks with data that contain references to records that all network participants agreed on.
+It is built as a Total Ordering algorithm in its consensus process in the sense that it outputs a total ordered blocks with data that contain references to records that all network participants agreed on.
 After the ledger is updated with the latest record, all nodes update their local copies.

-SafetyScore is an example of a blockchain network with multiple logical layers, that implements the total ordering of blocks for its network layer and validator committe on its communication layer.
+SafetyScore is an example of a blockchain network with multiple logical layers, that implements the total ordering of blocks for its network layer and validator committee on its communication layer.
 It shows that the total ordering in an asynchronous environment, not only can be successfully reached, but also included as a building block in a much more complicated network of records.